The games on this list meet the following two criteria:

 Games marked with an asterisk (*) support users in VR headsets.

 - the Myst series of games by Cyan: Myst, Riven, Myst III: Exile, Uru: Ages Beyond Myst, Myst IV: Revelation, and Myst V: End of Ages.
 At 25 years old, Myst is the granddaddy of first-person exploration/puzzle games, although it cannot really be considered an open world game.
+(I have put Myst Online: Uru Live on my list of social VR platforms and virtual worlds, although it is more of an MMO/MMORPG game.)

-- Obduction* (also by Cyan)
+- Obduction* (also by Cyan, and highly recommended!)

 - Eastshade (a new first-person, open-world game by Eastshade Studios)